Video: Oral examination in rabbits and rodents

 Even when using oral endoscopy, it can be difficult to accurately judge whether chinchilla cheek teeth are normal.
 Proliferation of the gingiva is sometimes associated with dental disease.
 This gingival hypertrophy can be misleading as it can make an abnormally long crown appear normal on exam.
 Regions of gingival proliferation should always be explored with a probe.

 |Table 1.
 Dental formulas of select small mammals|

-Visit Rabbit Dental Chart and Rodent Dental Chart for diagrams and clinical forms for download.
+Visit the Rabbit and Large Herbivorous Rodent Dental Disease webinar page, as well as the Rabbit Dental Chart and Rodent Dental Chart for diagrams and clinical forms for download.